anandraj007/alpha_blog/README.md

 # README

-This  is first web app development   name alpha_blog, I  developed using ruby on rails .
+a simple blog web app development using ruby on rails.